 Identity thieves and scam artists are always thinking of new ways to trick unsuspecting taxpayers.
 You should be on guard against email and phone scams, which are particularly common during tax season.
 For example, taxpayers have reported scams demanding immediate payment for taxes owed or requesting personal information.

-If your personal information has been compromised, go to the Federal Trade Commission’s webpage for a checklist on what to do to protect yourself.
+If you’re concerned about data breaches or identity theft, go to the Federal Trade Commission for a information on ways to protect yourself.